sourcegraph/careers/job-descriptions/ux-designer.md

 - Contribute to the overall strategy and decision-making about Sourcegraph’s features.
 - Drive continual progress towards a cohesive, delightful experience for a technical audience through iterative improvements.
-- Have the autonomy to facilitate conversations, solve problems, and execute the designs.
+- Have the autonomy to facilitate conversations, identify problems, arrive at solutions, and execute designs.
 - Pull together insights to propose a variety of solutions, then collaborate with product and engineering to determine the best solutions to problems.
 - Use prototyping and usability testing to inform and validate designs.
 - Collaborate directly with customers to inform strategy and design decisions.
+- Play a key role in building design culture at Sourcegraph.

 We will encourage and support you to: